Schumzy/R_RESTApi/docs/MLserver.md

-﻿# How to deploy a model on ML Server
+﻿# How to deploy an R model with Microsoft ML Server

 UNDER CONSTRUCTION

-As written [here](https://docs.microsoft.com/de-de/machine-learning-server/index), Microsoft Machine Learning Server is a framework for operationalizing Machine Learning Models.
-It includes a collection of R packages, Python packages, interpreters, and infrastructure for developing and deploying distributed R and Python-based machine learning and data science solutions on a range of platforms across on-premises and cloud configurations.
-Microsoft Machine Learning Server used to be called Microsoft R Server (up to Release 9.1.0), and was renamed to ML Server (Release 9.2.1) when support for Python based analytics was added.

-TODO: R Server vs. ML Server terminology definition

 ## Terminology

+Microsoft offers a whole framework for operationalizing Machine Learning Models trained in R or Python.
+The framework includes "a collection of R packages, Python packages, interpreters, and infrastructure for developing and deploying distributed R and Python-based machine learning and data science solutions on a range of platforms across on-premises and cloud configurations".
+This whole framework is referred to as **Microsoft Machine Learning server**.

+Microsoft Machine Learning Server (short: ML Server) used to be called Microsoft R Server (up to Release 9.1.0), and was renamed to ML Server (Release 9.2.1) when support for Python based analytics was added.
+Now R Server is a part of ML Server.
+(Not sure if R Server is available stand-alone anymore.)

+Since we were working with R, we will from now on focus on the R (and R Server) part only.

+## Different R Distributions
 If you are a regular R user, you probably always work with the open source distribution of R available at CRAN and have never heard about any other distributions of R. Nevertheless, there are a few other ones available developed by Microsoft.

-There is a nice overview about the different R distributions given [here](https://www.linkedin.com/pulse/microsoft-r-open-source-which-suits-you-best-tathagata-mukhopadhyay/).
+There is a nice overview about those different R distributions given [here](https://www.linkedin.com/pulse/microsoft-r-open-source-which-suits-you-best-tathagata-mukhopadhyay/).
 Short summary:

 * **CRAN R**: open source R (runs on memory, so computation time depends on computer hardware)
 * **Microsoft R Open**: uses multithreaded Intel Math Kernel Library (MKL) for matrix manipulations